Ronaldo and Pirlo facing uncertain futures after Juventus' shock Champions League exit to Porto | Goal.com

 "If I thought so," he told reporters, "I wouldn't be here."
 Who knows now, though, how long he'll be at Juve?
 The same goes for Ronaldo, who must now be questioning whether he should see out the final year of his contract.

-Juventus had performed pathetically in Porto, but Chiesa's composed strike with just eight minutes to go secured the visitors a precious away goal.
+Juventus had performed pathetically in Porto, but the Italy international's composed strike with just eight minutes to go secured the visitors a precious away goal.

 It was wiped out just 18 minutes into Tuesday night's return clash in Turin, with Sergio Oliveira coolly converting a penalty awarded for Merih Demiral's clumsy challenge on Mehdi Taremi.